 Online extortion is a serious crime that can have devastating consequences for victims.
-Unfortunately, this type of crime is on the rise, and it’s important to know what to do if you’re targeted.
+Unfortunately, this type of crime is on the rise, and it’s important to know what to do if you’re targeted with something like a snapchat nude scam.
 In this blog post, we’ll define internet extortion and explain how you can protect yourself from becoming a victim.
 We’ll also provide tips for reporting extortion if it happens to you.
-Thanks for reading!

 Online Extortion Definition